ocaml/ocaml.org/site/CONTRIBUTING.md

 make install-deps
 ```

-The command installs the appropriate versions of node and yarn.
-It also installs
+The command installs all dependencies, including compilers such as ReScript and OCaml, and package managers like esy.
+It also vendors in the `ood` library, to support its co-development.
+All depdencies are installed in a project local way, so there will be no affect on your system or other projects.

 ### Development

 Use the following command to run the ReScript compiler in watch mode as well as the NextJS dev server:

 ```
-make watch
+make watch-and-serve
 ```

 Go to `http://localhost:3000`